Are you looking to see whether or not Aspire App, a Singapore-based payment services provider is the right option for your business?

 To contact Aspire, you can lodge a ticket with them.
 A ticket is simply a request for information they will then prioritize and respond to.

-You can also call them in Singapore, email, use their chat box, or visit their FAQ page for more information.
+You can also call them in Singapore, email them, use their chat box, or visit their FAQ page for more information.
 They say they respond to emails within one business day.

 Aspire vs Statrys